Pprime1/csasm/README.md

     - [x] build container, logbook and stash note
     - [ ] test container in place
     - [ ] FTF prizes?
 Coffee Club vouchers perhaps?
-  - [ ] delete GCTest, GCAlbury and also GCAlphaTST, GCBetaTST GCGammaTSTS as they have private locations or are redundant now
-    - keep GCBeta and GCGamma for future code testing.
-QUT is safe ground
   - [ ] Final production test run, before publishing for real.
 Use new people.
   - [ ] Production Release submission!